Asian Studies - Master's Programme

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

 *Svensk student?
 Läs instruktionerna om att söka till ett internationellt masterprogram på lu.se.

-In addition to the documents mentioned under Step 2, you must submit a statement of purpose, a CV and a letter of recommendation when you apply for this programme
+In addition to the documents mentioned under Step 2, you must also submit a statement of purpose and a CV when you apply for this programme.

 Watch on YouTube: How to apply for a Master's programme

 Citizens of a country outside of the European Union (EU), the European Economic Area (EEA) and Switzerland are required to pay tuition fees.
 You pay one instalment of the tuition fee in advance of each semester.